cristinagalisteo/gitana/README.md

 #### **Working with big trees**
 In general, the larger the tree, the harder it is to visualize. 'gitana.R' automatically adjusts the height of sheet size depending on the number of taxa.
-However, in some cases it may be necessary to adjust it manually.
+However, in some cases it may be necessary to manually adjust it.
 It is also recommended to set the font size smaller than the default to avoid overlapping.
 The authors recommend to fit the trees and then change position options like `--bootstrap_X`, `--bootstrap_Y`, `--offset` or `--Hclades`.

 ```
 gitana.R --tree big_tree_MP.file --file infoStrains_bigTree.tsv -l --bar 0.01 -H 85 --fontsize 3 --nodesize 2 -x -0.006 -y 0.4 --output big_tree.png
-# -H: gitana.R selects 80 cm.
+# -H: gitana.R selects 80 cm by default.
 However, we decided to add 5 cm for a better fit.
 # --fontsize: the font size of the species names has been reduced from 5 to 3 to avoid overlapping.
 # --nodesize: similarly, the font size of the nodes and bar text has been reduced from 4 to 2.
 ```